pacdao/paclex-action/README.md

 [PAC DAO](https://pac.xyz/) and [LeXpunK](https://www.lexpunk.army/) have partnered to provide developers and DeFi enthusiasts with a template to comment on the SEC Proposed Amendments to Reg ATS.
 Please visit the [dedicated landing page](https://pac.xyz/) for details on submitting your letter to save Web3!

-Users who submit a comment may mint this free commemorative NFT.
-Like all NFTs, you should expect it is worth exactly its cost of mint (free).
+Users who submit a comment may mint this free commemorative NFT free (minus gas).
+For minting instructions, send proof of your letter to the dedicated [LEX Telegram](https://t.me/+263sPxfDagkxNGM5) or [PAC Discord](https://discord.com/invite/Y95mnqewpb) channel.
+The admins will provide you the instructions to mint.

+Like all NFTs, you should expect it is worth equal to or less than cost (zero).

 ![Action NFT](metadata/PACLexAction.jpeg)